jsnmrs/jasonmorris/posts/vertical.md

 permalink: "{{ category }}/{{ title | slug }}/index.html"
 ---

-After stitching together a number of panoramic photos over the years, I realized that I’d never shot one vertically.
+I&rsquo;ve stitched together a bunch of panoramic photos over the years.
+They were all horizontal, never vertical.
 Rather than brave the cold of February, I decided to play around with a vertical pano indoors.

-Devon Swahlan was patient enough to throw a proper tabletop out of this quarter in Albany while I experimented.
-The end result was stitched from 12 exposures.
+Devon Swahlan threw a proper tabletop out of this quarterpipe while I experimented.
+The end result is a blend from 12 exposures.

 A fun experiment that makes for tired scroll fingers.